RWANDA MEDICAL JOURNAL

 Discussion: What are the implications and potential for wider application.

-References: IEEE style, no limit on the number of references
+References: MDPI (Multidisciplinary Digital Publishing Institute) style, no limit on the number of references

 Word limit: 3000 words (not including, title, abstract and/or references)